Navaneeth-Sharma/Speech_Recognition_of_Digits/README.md

 3. Training by preprocessed data and creating a model
 4. Testing the Model
 <br>
-\t The data for this project is collected from kaggle.com, which is a popular websites for Projects related to the Machine Learning and Data Science.
+&nbsp;&nbsp;&nbsp;&nbsp;The data for this project is collected from kaggle.com, which is a popular websites for Projects related to the Machine Learning and Data Science.
 The dataset has about 3000 samples i.e about 50 dataset for each digit.
 The 2nd step i.e preprocessing data is done through ASP techniques such as Mel Frequency Cepstral Coefficients (MFCCs).
 These